cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Random oracle encodings {#term-rom}

-Two different types of encodings are possible: nonuniform encodings, whose output distribution of points is not uniformly random, and random oracle encodings, whose output distribution is indistinguishable from uniformly random points.
-Some applications require a random oracle encoding for security, while others can be securely instantiated with a nonuniform encoding.
-When the required encoding is not clear, protocol designers SHOULD choose a random oracle.
+Two different types of encodings are possible, nonuniform and random oracle encodings.
+Nonuniform encodings induce a distribution of points that is not uniformly random.
+Random oracle encodings, in contrast, induce a distribution of points that is statistically close to uniformly random.
+They also satisfy a stronger property: a random oracle encoding can be proved indifferentiable from a random oracle {{MRH04}} under a suitable assumption, meaning it is appropriate for use in many cryptographic protocols proven secure in the random oracle model.
+(Note, however, that indifferentiability is not always sufficient for security;
+see {{security-considerations}} for further discussion.)

 The construction described in {{roadmap}} {{BCIMRT10}} is indifferentiable from a random oracle {{MRH04}} when instantiated following the guidelines in this document.